PatSunter/credo/doc/examples/run-systest-scons.rst

 ..and an XML log of the suite results will also be created in the `testLogs`
 directory: in this case called `testLogs/PICellerator.SysTest.PerformanceTests.testAll.xml`.

+..
+TODO: would be good to have a section here about how to add System tests to a project, via SCons.
+Or perhaps in the appendix.